SaraW011/Project-4-Around-the-US/README.md

 images were exported directly from Figma

 **Javascript**
- main methods used: accessing elements and declaring and calling functions
+JS is main methods used for accessing elements and declaring and calling functions